If you’re interested in joining Redline, but have lingering questions, check out our frequently asked questions.

 Are you only in Langley?
 Do you have locations elsewhere?

 Our sole location is in Langley.
 We do not have any locations elsewhere.
-However, we also offer Online Training.
+However, we do offer Online Training.

 I’m training for the COPAT, do you offer training classes and practices for the COPAT?

 If you’re preparing for the COPAT, the best class to join is the PPT class.
 Although geared to the PARE and POPAT test, there is plenty of work done on the push/pull machine and the vault.
 These two parts of the test present the most challenge to participants.

 In regards to practice tests, see our schedule HERE.

 I’m training for the SOPAT, do you offer training classes and practice for the SOPAT?

 We do not offer specific classes or the SOPAT.However, the SOPAT is very similar to the POPAT, and attending the PPT classes will certainly benefit you.

 To sign up for a practice SOPAT, please see our schedule HERE.

 What options do you have for beginners, or for someone who’s intimidated by the test?